SSH

 Hint

-The ssh command may not be available on some operating systems.
-In such cases, please refer to the manual of your OS and install the software.
+The ssh command may not be available by default on some OSes.
+In that case, please refer to the manual for each OS when installing.

 ssh UECアカウント名@ssh.cc.uec.ac.jp